Mosamorphing/WTF-React/12_React Router/readme.md

 ![12-2](./img/12-2.png)

-By default, the slash signifies the homepage ('/') and all you have pass into the element is the component for homepage that you have created and profilepage, in the case of /profile.
+By default, the slash signifies the homepage ('/') and all you have passed into the element is the component for the homepage and profilepage that you have created (in the case of /profile).
 The RouterProvider that we imported and wrapped inside of Our Render as shown below just implies that we have handed over the entry point into our application to React Router while using the router to define what component is rendered at each url.

 ```javascript